EXPLAINER: What's ahead for Biden's Supreme Court nominee

 WHY IS JACKSON’S NOMINATION HISTORIC?

-Jackson would be the first Black woman justice in the court’s more than 200 years of existence and one of only a handful of women.
+Jackson would be the first Black female justice in the court’s more than 200 years of existence.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.